 - Alip Ba Ta – A lovely fingerstyle version that has over 8 million views on his channel.

-- Andy Wahlberg – A really nice rendition on a Holloway harp guitar.
+- Andy Wahlberg – A good rendition on a Holloway harp guitar.

-- Ben Pila – A nice rendition on an acoustic Fructuoso Zalapa ‘Humphrey’ guitar.
+- Ben Pila – Nicely played on an acoustic Fructuoso Zalapa ‘Humphrey’ guitar.